sap-tutorials/sap-build-process-automation/tutorials/spa-create-outlook-automation/spa-create-outlook-automation.md

 3. You can get started with a **Business Process** and include automation within that.

     For this tutorial, please select **Task Automation** option.

     <!-- border -->![Task Automation](01-TaskAutomation.png)

-2. Project used in this tutorial is called as **Outlook Sample**.
+4. In the **Create a Task Automation project** window, name the project: **Outlook Sample**.

-3. Fill in the description as follows: **A demo to create outlook SDK integration using SAP Build Process Automation**.
+5. Fill in the description as follows: **A demo to create outlook SDK integration using SAP Build Process Automation**.

     > Feel free to name your project and give a description as per your convenience.

     <!-- border -->![Name your project appropriately](02-CreateAutomationProject.png)

-3. Subsequently it will ask you to select your desktop agent.
+6. Subsequently it will ask you to select your desktop agent.
 You can pick your active, preferably latest desktop agent version.

     > By the time you follow these scripts, newer Desktop agent versions may have been introduced.
 Install the latest version of desktop components and select the latest version of agent in this step.

     <!-- border -->![Link to your active desktop agent version](03-SelectAgentVersion.png)

-4. A dialog box is displayed to create a new automation.
+7. A dialog box is displayed to create a new automation.
 You can give a name to your automation, for example `searchInOutlook`.
 You can follow your own naming convention and name for your automation.

     <!-- border -->![Add an automation to your project](04-CreateNewAutomation.png)